AldaCL/starting/README.md

 # starting
-This is nothing, just testing.
+This is nothing, just testing all Git and Github functionality.
+Branches, tags and pull request.